Beauty, Business & Role Models

 Modern role models or business?

-Well, we want to assume that maybe some paid advertising is the motivation for those compliments.
+Well, we assume that paid advertising might be the motivation behind those compliments.
 Otherwise, we do not see any other reason for choosing a figure like that as a role model, a powerful example of a businesswoman.

 We wonder, is that a role model we should admire?
 Should we want to be like them?